Moira Deeming: Anti-trans rally

-Expulsion from the Liberal Party party room, legal action and re-admission
+Legal action and expulsion from the Liberal party room

 Deeming again threatened the Liberal Party leader by sending a letter reiterating the threat of a defamation case.
 On 12 May 2023 she was expelled from the parliamentary party room by 19 votes to 11.
 Despite her expulsion, Deeming reaffirmed that she would never quit or resign from the party.
-In an interview with Sky News Australias Peta Credlin, Deeming stated that she had been "betrayed" by the party and "relentlessly hunted" out of the party room following the anti-trans rally.
+In an interview with Sky News Australia's Peta Credlin, Deeming stated that she had been "betrayed" by the party and "relentlessly hunted" out of the party room following the anti-trans rally.
 As a result of Deeming's expulsion, she then sat as an Independent Liberal.

 In December 2023, after months of attempted mediation failed, Deeming filled a civil complaint against Pesutto.
 Deeming stated that she had been falsely accused of being an associate of "neo-Nazi sympathisers and extremists", had been defamed by Pesutto in media releases, a press conference and broadcast interviews.
 Pesutto denied her claims, stating that he had never called her a "neo-Nazi, white supremacist or anything similar".
 Pesutto's statement of defence however alleged that Deeming had failed to distance herself from people who had associated with people from the far-right.

 During a hearing of the case in September 2024, the court played a secretly recorded audio of a meeting between Deeming, Pesutto, and Pesutto's leadership team, which immediately followed the anti-trans rally and was recorded by David Southwick, Pesutto's deputy.
 Deeming was lectured for her role in the rally and for having champagne afterwards with Kellie-Jay Keen-Minshull.
 Deeming's lawyer in court said that the meeting was a "pile-on" and that a decision had already been made to remove her from the party.
+In December 2024 the Federal Court ruled that Pesutto had defamed Deeming.
+Pesutto was ordered to pay $300,000 in damages.